palantir/conjure-typescript-example/README.md

 This example project uses the following tools and libraries, please consult their respective documentation for more information.

-* [conjure-typescript-client] - conjure client bindings for typescript
+* [conjure-typescript-runtime] - conjure client bindings for typescript
 * [conjure-recipe-example-api] - Generated Typescript API for the RecipeBookService
    * Generated and published by [conjure-java-example] from [this conjure API][recipe-example-api]
 * [yarn](https://yarnpkg.com/en/) - a flexible build tool for frontend development